Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setting Up A US Market Instance.md

 After you've loaded the [[Global Base]], you may put the US [[Market]] layer on top of it.
 While filling out the **Client US Product Setup Questionnaire**, use the **STANDARD_PRODUCT Template Instructions** to choose the choices specified by the customer.

 After the [[Standard Product]] Template has been imported, Follow the **US_WAGE_HOUR_AND_HOL template Instructions** to implement US wage rules.

+The [[Standard Product]] template contains much of the functional policies involved with the defined features.
+The US Wage, Hour and Holiday [[template]] will include a series of templates making up the US Product.
+Each template is presented in series.
+You can navigate among them through the drop-down on the upper-right.
+On the panel for the last template in the series, clicking the button “Import” causes all the templates to be imported using the parameter selections that have been made.

+### Step 6: Add Demo Data

+You may build up demonstration data for the customer to interact with the environment once the [[Policy Profiles]] have been established using the **Customer US Product Setup Questionnaire** choices.

+To finish this stage, refer to the **WT&A US Base Product Creating Environment with Data** document.
+The sample data files are connected to the PDF page.
+It should be noted that some PDF readers may struggle to view these files.

+Customer sample data may also be imported as an alternative.

+### Step 7: Validate the Setup